ablestack/nestjs-bff/DEVOPS.md

 ## Start

-To start the Frontend and Backend, navigate to the devops folder of Nestjs-Bff repo, the run the following command:
+To start the Frontend and Backend, navigate to the root folder of Nestjs-Bff repo, the run the following command:

 ```bash
 # run backend, frontend, and a Docker hosted MongoDB instance